Wisconsin Fatal Car

 Fatal car wrecks are always a tragic sight on Wisconsin’s roads.
 Cars tend to be totaled, and ambulances rush to the scene to carry away the victims.
 Unfortunately, hundreds of motorists perish each year in fatal wrecks in the Badger State.
 Their family members are left with only memories.

 At Fitzpatrick, Skemp & Butler, LLC, our legal team stands ready to help those families identify their legal rights and seek compensation for their losses.
 We have extensive experience serving clients in La Crosse and La Crosse County, providing local expertise in handling these sensitive cases.
+We also serve clients in Eau Claire, WI, and have deep experience with personal injury and car accident claims specific to that area.
 Wisconsin has adopted wrongful death as a cause of action for personal injury, and a family member—such as a spouse, child, or dependent—may be eligible to file a wrongful death lawsuit.
 Call our law firm today to check if this is a claim you can bring.
 We offer an initial consultation to discuss your case and explain the legal process, as well as a free case evaluation to help families understand their options without risk.
 Financial support is crucial for families after a fatal accident, and we are here to help you pursue the compensation you deserve.

 Fatal Accident Statistics